 From the romance of Casablanca to its fabled deserts and colourful souks, Morocco is a remarkably diverse country.
-Its Ambassador to Australia, Karim Medrek, shares the delights of this intriguing land.
+Its former Ambassador to Australia, Karim Medrek, shares the delights of this intriguing land.

 Gastronomy in Morocco is among the richest and most diverse worldwide, ranked in the top five.
 It’s a mixture of Arabic, Jewish, Andalusian, Berber and Mediterranean cuisines with some European and Sub-Saharan influences, reflecting the multicultural aspect of Morocco.
 Spices are used extensively in Moroccan cooking and there are a centuries-old secrets and arts for their careful balancing.
 Ingredients such as saffron, mint, olives, oranges and lemons, are frequently homegrown, while common spices include karfa (cinnamon), skinjbir (ginger), tahmira (paprika), gesbour (coriander) and zaafran beldi (saffron).

 A typical lunch or dinner begins with a series of hot and cold salads followed by a classic Moroccan dish, the tagine, a slow-cooked stew made in an earthenware pot known by the same name.
 A tagine typically features cuts of meat that become tender with long cooking and flavoured with fruits, olives, preserved lemons, and spices.

 Couscous is one of the most famous Moroccan dishes, fine semolina which resembles a grain and becomes light and fluffy when steamed.
 It is usually cooked with spices, nuts and dried fruit, and topped with meat or vegetables.